AlaskaAirlines/AuroDesignTokens/README.md

 CSS Custom Properties are new to CSS and thus do not have good legacy browser support.
 The term polyfill is used loosely in this scenario in that legacy browser support is best addressed in a PostCSS build pipeline.

-In the example, the processed Sass is put through a PostCSS process that take the variable value and create a static property along side the dynamic one.
+In the example, the processed Sass is put through a PostCSS process that takes the variable value and creates a static property alongside the dynamic one.
 You have the option to preserve the custom property or remove it from the final output CSS.
 It is recommended that you **preserve** the dynamic value for browsers that support this convention.